hpcleuven/VscDocumentation/source/accounts/generating_keys_windows.rst

 |Optional| The system will ask you for your passphrase every time you want to
-use the private key, that is, every time you want to access the cluster or transfer your files, unless you use an :ref:`SSH agent<SSH agent>`.
+use the private key, that is, every time you want to access the cluster or transfer your files.
+You can use an :ref:`SSH agent<SSH agent>` to hold your unlocked keys and avoid being asked for the passphrase on each connection.

+The following commands will enable and automatically start the SSH Agent service on your system.
+You only need to do this once:

 .. code-block:: PowerShell